ilvanaburgic/final-mockup-2025/README.md

 }
 ```

-## STEP 3: returns array of all meals for a specific customer
+## STEP 3: returns array of all meals for a specific customer GET /customer/meals/@customer_id
 ```php
 **ExamDao.php:**